xNaCly/private.social/docs/README.md

 ##### Docker API

-The Api is writting in go using the [go fiber](https://gofiber.io/) http server library.
+The Api is written in go using the [go fiber](https://gofiber.io/) http server library.
 It also makes heavy use of the go [mongodb](https://www.mongodb.com/docs/drivers/go/current/) database driver for the database interactions.

 The api allows the frontend to interact with the database in a secure way.
 At the point of writing this the Api supports the following actions: